rishikesanr/portfolio/README.md

 ### [English Premier League Prediction Analytics](https://github.com/rishikesanr/EPL-Prediction-Analytics)

 This project means a lot to me.
 When I was watching a Liverpool game in New York, I started thinking about how well fans could guess the outcome.
 I wanted to look into this further by checking how fans felt before big football matches and using that to guess who would win.
 Instead of using old player or match stats, I believe I could use the fans sentiments which I consider to be super fun instrumental variable.
+This project is still ongoing.

 ![11th Street Bar, New York City](/assets/images/liverpool.png)

 ### [Craigslist Content Analysis](https://github.com/rishikesanr/craigslist-content-analysis)

-This project focuses on analyzing the descriptions of free materials listings scraped from Craigslist to uncover valuable insights into the types of items commonly offered for free, trends in popular free materials, and patterns in how these items are described and categorized, especially in the San Francisco Bay Area.
+This ongoing project focuses on analyzing the descriptions of free materials listings scraped from Craigslist to uncover valuable insights into the types of items commonly offered for free, trends in popular free materials, and patterns in how these items are described and categorized, especially in the San Francisco Bay Area.

 ## Social
 ### Connect with me!